RickyW94/Octopus_rubescens_RNA_Editing_Pipeline/README.md

 Ovulgaris18srRNA.fasta,Ocyanea28srRNA.fasta \# these are the two rRNA datasets in fasta format, separated by a comma, no space
 Ovulgaris18sOcyanea28srRNA # this is the base name which will be included in all of the index files it outputs, they will each have their own additions such as '.rev.1.bt2' tacked on
 ```
-Once you activate the bowtie environment in conda, you are ready to build a bowtie index.